← The archive Dispatch

 Full circle

 The irony isn’t lost on me.
 I started building Baubiber because I couldn’t find an architect for my Balaton cottage.
-The cottage renovation — project Hegylakó, as we call it — is now one of the first real projects on the platform.
-If this works the way I think it can, the next person standing on a hilltop with a vision and a bunch of mood boards won’t have to go through what I went through.
+The cottage renovation, project Hegylakó as we call it, is now one of the first real projects on the platform.
+If this works the way I think it can, the next person standing on a hilltop with a vision and a stack of mood boards won’t have to go through what I went through.

 They’ll take photos, let the AI do its thing, and have a shortlist of the right people by the time they finish their coffee.

-That’s the dream, anyway.
-Right now it’s a side project, a lot of late nights, and a growing conviction that this particular problem — connecting homeowners with the right construction professionals — is solvable with the right technology.
+That’s the dream.
+Right now it’s a side project, a lot of late nights, and a growing conviction that this problem (connecting homeowners with the right construction professionals) is solvable with the right technology.

 Try Baubiber

 Baubiber is live on iOS and Android.
-If you want to follow development and share feedback, join the Baubiber Feedback Group.
-And if you’re a construction professional curious about getting better leads — I especially want to hear from you.
+To follow development and share feedback, join the Baubiber Feedback Group.
+If you’re a construction professional curious about getting better leads, I especially want to hear from you.

-Building something or renovating something?
+Building or renovating something?
 Let’s compare war stories.
 Twitter / LinkedIn